Umw3lt/motm/readme.md

-# Maps of the Mind II
+# Maps of the Mind 2.0

 This is a project to convert Charles Hampden-Turner's 1981 **Maps of the Mind** into: